FlexibleEngineCloud/MRS-Labs/README.md

 The problem is that if it is written in ~/.bashrc, everytime login it will automatically start Anaconda3, so you can copy paste is to ~/.bashrc.anaconda

+'''
 cp ~/.bashrc ~/.bashrc.anaconda
+'''

+Then do:

+'''
-Then vi ~/.bashrc to remove the conda initialize part
+vi ~/.bashrc to remove the conda initialize part
+'''

 ![image](https://user-images.githubusercontent.com/11695917/147119509-584e235d-e79a-4b4c-8947-7eaab7a5e1d8.png)

 Finally do source ~/.bashrc.anaconda to load the environment

+Then do:

+'''
-do jupyter notebook --generate-config --allow-root to generate the conf file.
+jupyter notebook --generate-config --allow-root to generate the conf file.
+'''

 ![image](https://user-images.githubusercontent.com/11695917/147119667-e67269e3-1c65-46b6-81f2-d82ac28df63d.png)

+'''
 vi /root/.jupyter/jupyter_notebook_config.py to modify the ip to the host ip:
+'''

 ![image](https://user-images.githubusercontent.com/11695917/147119752-661b368c-0729-49c5-a920-2972e2852db8.png)

 Change port if already in use: